wesley-lacerda/wesley-lacerda/README.md

   📚 I'm currently learning Data Science at EBAC
   🎯 Goals: Work as a Data Scientist
   📍 Based in Munich / Germany

+### Courses
+  📚 HARVARD: CS50’s Introduction to Programming with Python - Done
+  📚 HARVARD: CS50’s Computer Science for Business Professionals - On Going

 ### Tools